Main page content

-Mr. Beck serves on the Audit, Compliance, and Management Review Committee, the Facilities Planning and Construction Committee, the Finance and Planning Committee, and the Health Affairs Committee.
-He also serves on the Board of Directors of The University of Texas Investment Management Company (UTIMCO), the Board for Lease of University Lands, and the Special Advisory Committee on the Brackenridge Tract.
+Regent Beck is Chairman of the Audit, Compliance, and Risk Management Committee and Chairman of the Facilities Planning and Construction Committee.
+He serves as a member of the Finance and Planning Committee and the Health Affairs Committee.
+He also serves on the University Lands Advisory Board and as an Athletics Liaison.
+He has served on the Special Advisory Committee on the Brackenridge Tract and the Task Force on Houston Lands.

 Mr. Beck, a founding partner of Beck Redden LLP, received his law degree from The University of Texas at Austin Law School in 1965.
 The U. T. Law School has named The David J. Beck Center for Legal Research, Writing, and Appellate Advocacy after him.
 He has been named an Outstanding Alumnus of the Law School and a Distinguished Alumnus of U. T. Austin.